eBook Sale Amazon

 • Chicken breast (no fat)

-Slice your chicken breasts into long, thin strips that are less than an inch wide.
+Slice your chicken breasts into long, thin chicken strips that are less than an inch wide.
 Then, mix all your ingredients together and marinate the chicken for at least an hour or more.

 Put the chicken slices onto your dehydrator, making sure there are no touching pieces.
 If your strips are thin, they should be dry in less than eight hours on 160 degrees.

-2. Canned Chicken
+2. Canned Chicken Recipes

 • Can or pouch chicken